openjdk/guide/src/guide/reviewing-and-sponsoring-a-change.md

 ### Conversation

 The Conversation section is where all discussion around the PR happens.
 Note that this section is intended for technical discussion around the actual implementation of a change.
-This is not the place to discuss the appropriateness of the change or have overarching design discussions, that should happen on the appropriate [mailing lists].
+This is in general not the place to discuss the appropriateness of the change or have overarching design discussions, that should happen on the appropriate [mailing lists].
+Yes, PR comments will be sent to the mailing lists as well, but it's unlikely that all the right people will see it.
+PR mails sent to the mailing lists will have a subject indicating that it's about the specific implementation in the PR.
+If the discussion is larger than just about the specific implementation, for instance around the design or future of the feature, then a much larger audience needs to be made aware of the discussion.
+A separate email thread with a proper subject is preferred in such cases.

 You can either reply to existing comments by using the text field beneath each comment, or add a new comment by scrolling to the bottom of the page and use the larger text field where it says "Leave a comment".